ProtoSchool/organizing/RESOURCES.md

      - [Make a copy](https://docs.google.com/presentation/d/1-bbbpUdElae6T4eTZvB20pj75bCPVgzfRV7wsDaXh9g/copy) (while logged in with a Google account, click the "Make a copy" button to create a copy in your own Google Drive folder)
      -
 ### ProtoSchool logo files
-Whether you're building an event website or a slide deck for your next presentation, you may want to include the ProtoSchool logo.
-You can find design files in both SVG and PNG formats, as well as a favicon image for your chapter website, in our [assets directory](/assets).
+Whether you're building an event website or a slide deck for your next [qualified ProtoSchool workshop](./README.md#event-guidelines), you may want to include the ProtoSchool logo.
+You can find design files in both SVG and PNG formats, as well as a favicon image for your event website, in our [assets directory](/assets).

 ### Presentations on DWeb concepts and protocols
 Looking for some educational materials in a more traditional format to supplement your hands-on ProtoSchool workshops at other events organized by your group?